antespbau/Portfolio-of-personal-data-analysis-projects/Denmark Energy Price Forecasting/readme.md

   <img src="https://raw.githubusercontent.com/antespbau/Portfolio-of-personal-data-analysis-projects/main/Denmark%20Energy%20Price%20Forecasting/PNG/PNG/price_correlation_improve_market_drivers_DK2.png" width="450"/>
 </p>

-The coefficient structure of the extended model shows that, while some additional variables contribute useful information, their overall effect is less clear and less stable than in the Market Drivers model.
-Variables related to load, flows and neighbouring markets are economically relevant, but they may interact in complex ways and can be strongly correlated with one another.
-This makes interpretation more difficult and may weaken the model’s ability to generalise.
-In practice, the results suggest that introducing broader structural factors increases conceptual richness, but also raises the risk of multicollinearity, redundant information and lower forecasting precision.
+The added structural variables are economically meaningful, but their effect appears less clear and stable than the core market drivers.
+Load, flows and neighbouring market conditions may interact strongly with one another, making interpretation more difficult.
+This suggests that greater structural richness can also increase redundancy and reduce model robustness.

 ---